Local Community Engagement

 DCMS is funding eight pilots to support the implementation of digital asset management solutions, based on the jointly developed technical specification.
 The regions and local authorities funded are working with industry partners to pilot digital asset management platforms and will build evidence of how digital mapping and brokerage of assets can benefit mobile network operators and their network delivery partners, users of mobile services, and hte public sector bodies as the primary providers of property assets for hosting of network equipment.
 You can read more about the funding competition here.

 Outputs from the pilots, as well as an Early Adoption Group that has been established to provide practical support to other regions and local authorities, will be disseminated in real time.
+Read insights and learnings from the June 2022 DCIA dissemination event here.

 Almost half (42%) of local authorities have a contractual issue which prohibits the installation of telecoms equipment on PFI assets.
 While 59% said that they have been approached regarding the installation of small cells.